Avi-Kenny/SimEngine/docs/docs/parallelization.md

 sim %<>% set_config(parallel = "outer")
 ```

 Note that if a single simulation replicate runs in a very short amount of time (e.g. less than one second), using outer parallelization can actually result in a *decrease* in total speed.
-This is because there is a certain amount of computational overhead involved in setting up the parallelization engine inside **simba**.
+This is because there is a certain amount of computational overhead involved in setting up the parallelization engine inside **SimEngine**.
 If you want to do a quick speed comparison, try running your code twice, once with `set_config(parallel = "outer")` and once with `set_config(parallel = "none")`, and run `sim %<>% get("total_runtime")` each time to see the difference in total runtime.
 The exact overhead involved with outer parallelization will differ between machines.

 ## Inner parallelization

 With inner parallelization, one or more pieces within a single simulation replicate are parallelized.
 This method of parallelization requires you to specify pieces of your code to run in parallel using functions from the **parallel** package.
-See the <a href="https://www.rdocumentation.org/packages/parallel" target="_blank">documentation</a> for the **parallel** package if you have never used this package before. **simba** will create and manage the cluster object; simply reference the special `CL` object in your code (note: the term "cluster object" refers to an R object of class `cluster`; this is distinct from the use use of the word "cluster" in "cluster parallelization").
+See the <a href="https://www.rdocumentation.org/packages/parallel" target="_blank">documentation</a> for the **parallel** package if you have never used this package before. **SimEngine** will create and manage the cluster object; simply reference the special `CL` object in your code (note: the term "cluster object" refers to an R object of class `cluster`; this is distinct from the use use of the word "cluster" in "cluster parallelization").

 In the example below, inner parallelization is used within the `create_data()` function through `parLapply()`.
 However, you can also use parallel functions within your simulation script itself or within methods.